How to borrow part of a struct

 }

-// Returns a reference to just the port field
+/// Returns a reference to the port number.

 fn port(&self) -> &u16 {